haxe-continuation/haxe-continuation/README.md

 If a function's last parameter is a callback function, it is an *async function*.
 An async function can be written in *continuation-passing style (CPS)*.

-You can use `Continuation.cpsFunction` to write such an CPS async function.
+You can use `Continuation.cpsFunction` to write such a CPS async function.
 In `Continuation.cpsFunction`, `async` is a keyword to invoke other async functions.
+In `async`, You need not to explicitly pass a callback function.
+Instead, the code after `async` will be captured as the callback function used by the callee.

     import com.dongxiguo.continuation.Continuation;
     class Sample